<img height="1" width="1" src="https://www.facebook.com/tr?id=632771302280516&amp;ev=PageView &amp;noscript=1">

 • Signatory to Cape Town Convention and Aviation Protocol.
 The International Registry, which operates under the legal framework of the Convention and Protocol, is based in Ireland.

-favicon-128To learn more, read one of our articles: Choice of Law Considerations in Aviation Finance Transactions.
+Read more: Choice of Law Considerations in Aviation Finance Transactions

 Process Agent and Aviation Finance Considerations

-In spite of the prevalence of Ireland’s aviation industry, parties to international aviation contracts related to the purchase or lease of an aircraft or engine generally choose New York or the UK as the jurisdiction governing these financing transactions.
-This is because of the reputation these jurisdictions have earned for having sophisticated and well-developed bodies of commercial and business law.
-In the last few years, we have seen some aviation transactions use Irish law as the governing law, however, majority of them are still governed by New York or English law.
+In spite of the prevalence of Ireland’s aviation indusrty, parties to international aviation contracts related to the purchase or lease of an aircraft or engine generally choose New York or the UK as the jurisdiction governing these financing transactions.
+This is because of the reputations these jurisdictions have earned for having sophisticated and well-developed bodies of commercial and business law.

 Typically, the parties to these transactions appoint a process agent (also known as a “contract agent”) when they don’t have a presence in the jurisdiction of the governing law of the transaction.
 Frequently, appointing a process agent is required to close the deal.